 - Fabric hurricane shutters are flexible hurricane panels, made from strong and lightweight Dupont Kevlar fabric.

 - Roll down shutters open and close by rolling up and down.
 They are a great option as both storm and security shutters.

 - Corrugated storm panels are either aluminum, steel or plastic.
 You install them and uninstall them manually for each storm.
+You can choose to install them with a mounting system such as with rails and f track.
 You need to store them somewhere when not in use.

 See all of our hurricane shutter options.